-Patent ductus arteriosus (PAY-tunt DUK-tus ahr-teer-e-O-sus) is a condition that causes an opening between the pulmonary artery (containing deoxygenated blood) and the aorta (containing oxygenated blood).
+Patent ductus arteriosus (PAY-tunt DUK-tus ahr-teer-e-O-sus) is a connection between the pulmonary artery (containing deoxygenated blood) and the aorta (containing oxygenated blood).
 A complete atrioventricular canal defect is a condition that causes a hole in the center of the heart.

-Obstructed blood flow.
+- Obstructed blood flow.
 When blood vessels or heart valves are narrow because of a heart defect, the heart must work harder to pump blood through them.
-Among the most common of this type of defect is pulmonary stenosis (stuh-NO-sis).
-This condition occurs when the valve that allows blood to pass from the right ventricle to the lungs via the pulmonary artery is too narrow to function properly.
+Eventually, this leads to enlarging of the heart and thickening of the heart muscle.
+Examples of this type of defect are pulmonary stenosis or aortic stenosis (stuh-NO-sis).

 Abnormal blood vessels.
 Several congenital heart defects happen when blood vessels going to and from the heart don't form correctly, or they're not positioned the way they're supposed to be.

-A defect called transposition of the great arteries is a condition caused by abnormal blood vessels.
-It occurs when the pulmonary artery and the aorta are on the wrong sides of the heart.
+A defect called transposition of the great arteries occurs when the pulmonary artery and the aorta are on the wrong sides of the heart.

 Heart valve abnormalities.
 If the heart valves can't open and close correctly, blood can't flow smoothly.

 One example of this type of defect is called Ebstein's anomaly.
 In Ebstein's anomaly, the tricuspid valve — which is located between the right atrium and the right ventricle — is malformed and often leaks.